behnamasadi/cpp_tutorials/docs/const_constexpr_mutable.md

 void func(const std::string& str);
 ```

-# const Functions in classes
+# const methods in classes
 It only work for the methods in a class, when `const` is declared on a non-static class method, tells the compiler that the method doesn't modify the internal state of the object.
 It is recommended practice to make as many functions const as possible so that accidental changes to objects are avoided.
 ```cpp
 <return-value> <class>::<member-function>(<args>) const